headsetapp/headsetapp.github.io/docs/faq.md

 To run Headset, you can download the file from the website and follow the installation instructions.
 Alternatively, you can follow the instructions [here](https://github.com/headsetapp/headset-electron#build-from-source) if you prefer to build it from source.

 ### Q: Why are there two windows?
-Headset is using an embedded youtube player which can't be hidden or tampared with.
+Headset is using an embedded youtube player which can't be hidden or tampered with.
 The separation of the two windows keeps the user interface simple and music-player-like.
 Please read the [docs](https://headsetapp.co/docs/player-window) to learn more about the player window

 ### Q: Is there a mobile (Android/iOS) app for Headset?

-Unfortunatelly, not at the moment.
+Unfortunately, not at the moment.
 There is no way currently to play YouTube videos while the phone screen is off, nor it's possible to extract the audio and play it via the phone's media player.
-Those restrictions alone discourge the team from building a mobile version.
+Those restrictions alone discourage the team from building a mobile version.

 ### Q: Is Headset open source?

 Yes and no. There are two main codebases - the core web-application and the client app.
 The client app is based on [Electron.js](https://electronjs.org/) and can be found [here](https://github.com/headsetapp/headset-electron).
-The web-application is currently closed source.
+The web application is currently closed source.

 ### Q: Does Headset support other music sources like Soundcloud?

-Not at the moment but there are plans to integrate soundcloud in the future.
+Not at the moment but there are plans to integrate SoundCloud in the future.

 ### Q: Is there a web version of Headset?